-Information for Prospective Teachers at PHS
+Information for Instructors at PHS

-Planet Homeschool is a secular co-op that welcomes students from diverse backgrounds.
-Our families have a variety of educational philosophies and styles.
+Planet Homeschool is a secular homeschool co-op for middle school and high school students ages 10–19 years.
+We welcome students from diverse backgrounds and our families have a variety of educational philosophies and styles.

 Instructors with a strong background in working with teens and who are actively engaged in their fields are highly sought at Planet Homeschool.

 Instructors may be interested members of the community or parents of current and past PHS students.